Our Leadership Team

 Natasha Shcheglova, Scholarship Director

-As a little girl, my first flight was on a TU-154 in 1980 from my hometown of Magadan to Moscow.
-Although I fell in love with flying, I knew I could have never achieved my goal of becoming an airline pilot in the Soviet Union.
-I am forever grateful that my mother immigrated us to the United States where I discovered that girls CAN and DO become pilots!
+As a little girl, Natasha’s first flight was on a TU-154 in 1980 from her hometown of Magadan to Moscow.
+Although she fell in love with flying, she knew she could have never achieved her goal of becoming an airline pilot in the Soviet Union.
+She is forever grateful that her mother immigrated her family to the United States where she discovered that girls CAN and DO become pilots!

-When I arrived in the USA as a teenager, I did not speak English and had the responsibility of taking care of my seriously ill mother.
+When she arrived to the USA as a teenager, Natasha did not speak English and had the responsibility of taking care of her seriously ill mother.
 Life was extremely difficult.
-I overloaded on ESL classes in high school and worked three jobs to take care of my mother.
-I received an academic scholarship to the University of Washington and followed a pre-med path until I met someone who claimed that he was going to become an airline pilot.
-That piqued my interest in general aviation and, with my mentor’s gift of a discovery flight, reignited the “sleeping flying bug” of my childhood.
+She overloaded on ESL (English as a Second Language) classes in high school and worked three jobs to take care of her mother.
+She received an academic scholarship to the University of Washington and followed a pre-med path until she met someone who claimed that he was going to become an airline pilot.
+That piqued Natasha’s interest in general aviation and, with her mentor’s gift of a discovery flight, reignited the “sleeping flying bug” of her childhood.

-I transferred to Embry-Riddle to pursue a degree in aviation and after graduating, I flight instructed to build time.
-In 1999, I was hired at American Eagle Airlines and flew the ATR-72 in the Caribbean islands chain before transferring to the E-145 for the next fifteen years.
-In 2016, I finally reached my dream of becoming a First Officer for American Airlines, where I currently fly the A320 out of DFW.
+Natasha transferred to Embry-Riddle to pursue a degree in aviation and after graduating, she flight instructed to build time.
+In 1999, she was hired at American Eagle Airlines and flew the ATR-72 in the Caribbean islands chain before transferring to the E-145 for the next fifteen years.
+In 2016, she finally reached her dream of becoming a First Officer for American Airlines, where she currently flies the A320 out of DFW.

-I have been an ISA+21 member since 2013, have been assisting with the scholarship program since 2018 and have served as a Scholarship Director since 2020.
-During the last two years, I have helped establish the Francesca Norris Memorial Scholarship, created opportunities for co-sponsoring scholarships with flight schools and airlines, established working relationships with universities and colleges with flight training programs, updated the scholarship application package and selection process and created scholarship selection committees.
-My plans for ISA+21 Scholarship program include expansion of donor base through co-sponsoring scholarships with universities, airlines, and other aviation organizations, raising more funds for our scholarship program and awarding more scholarships.
-Through our scholarship program ISA+21 is changing the lives of women around the world and propelling them into the major airlines’ flight decks.
-I pledge to continue working tirelessly to assist as many women as I can to achieve their dreams of becoming airline pilots.
+Natasha has been an ISA+21 member since 2013, has assisted the scholarship program since 2018, and has served as the Scholarship Director since 2020.
+Since then, she helped establish the Francesca Norris Memorial Scholarship, created opportunities for co-sponsoring scholarships with flight schools and airlines, established working relationships with universities and colleges with flight training programs, and streamlined the scholarship application package and selection process.
+Through the scholarship program ISA+21 is changing the lives of women around the world and propelling them into the major airlines’ flight decks.
+Natasha pledges to continue working tirelessly to assist as many women as she can to achieve their dreams of becoming airline pilots.

 -- The Board of Directors and Committee members are made up of volunteers --